Assist with an allied health program

 $17.00 inc GST

-Unit information about the HLTAHA001 training material in this resource
+Unit information about the HLTAHA027 training material in this resource

-This unit describes the skills and knowledge required to provide basic assistance to an allied health professional.
+This unit describes the skills and knowledge required to provide assistance to an Allied Health Professional.
+Work includes following treatment plans for therapeutic interventions or conducting programs.

-- individualised plans and any relevant equipment outlined in the plan
+- access to individualised plans and any relevant equipment outlined in the plan

-Assessors must satisfy the Standards for Registered Training Organisations (RTOs) 2015/AQTF mandatory competency requirements for assessors.
+Assessors must satisfy the Standards for Registered Training Organisations requirements for assessors, and: